1. What are the residency requirements for approved individuals?

 3. Are there required levels of experience and qualifications?

-Specific functions require certain competencies – for example, the Compliance Oversight Function or the Finance Function.
-Applicants are expected to demonstrate their competence to perform these roles for Authorised Firms activities.
+Specific functions require certain competencies, such as the Compliance Oversight or Finance Function.
+Applicants are expected to demonstrate competence to perform these roles for Authorised Firms activities.

-Additionally, an Authorised Firm must consider the individual to be able to competently apply his experience and knowledge, and must document and retain records of its assessment of the individual accordingly.
+Additionally, an Authorised Firm must consider the individual to be able to apply his experience and knowledge competently and must document and retain records of its assessment of the individual accordingly.

 4. Are there ongoing requirements for approved individuals?